TankHQ/tank/docs/6-simple-operations.md

     }
 }
 ```
-While the returned stream is in scope the executor is locked to it and cannot service other maneuvers, contain the pinned stream in a tight block so dropping it releases the executor promptly.
+While the stream is alive, the executor is borrowed by it and cannot service other queries.
+Enclose the pinned stream in a scoping or drop it after execution.

-Process `QueryResult::Affected` then `QueryResult::Row` items sequentially.

-## Error Signals & Edge Cases
+## Errors & Edge Cases
 - `save()` / `delete()` on entities without PK result in immediate error.
 - `delete()` with affected rows not exactly one results in error.
 - Prepared binds validate conversion, failure returns `Result::Err`.

-## Performance Hints (Radio Theater)
+## Performance
 - Use prepared statements for hot paths (changing only parameters).
 - Limit streaming scans with a numeric `limit` to avoid unbounded pulls.